 1. Registration of the brand and campaign

 To start sending bulk marketing text message campaigns in the +1 country code (the US and Canada), you, as the sender, need to register your brand and campaign with all the regionally registered operators/carriers.
-This procedure is carried out by your GetResponse Customer Experience Engineer and our provider Vonage.
+This procedure is carried out by your GetResponse Customer Experience Manager and our provider Vonage.

 The brand is the official company-related information that will help US-based carriers identify you as the sender and increase your brand reputation.

 A campaign can be described as the use case of the messages being sent.
 Each type of use case that a brand sends must be registered within the specified campaign types displayed within the 10DLC (10 digit long code) number registration.